sanicus-iot/rasp-install-materials/README.md

 wget "https://github.com/sanicus-iot/rasp-install-materials/raw/refs/heads/master/download-materials"
 bash download-materials
 ```
-This will start the first phase of the install - the Wifi card - once complete the Pi will reboot - this is perfectly normal.
+This will start the first phase of the installation - the Wifi card - once complete the Pi will reboot - this is perfectly normal.

 Once the Pi has restarted you should see a green flashing light on the Aerial.